Qatar Airways has just launched its first promotion of 2021 on purchased miles, which could prove worthwhile for some Privilege Club members.

-Qatar Airways Privilege Club is offering a 50% discount when you purchase miles through Tuesday, December 15, 2020.
+Qatar Airways Privilege Club is offering up to a 50% bonus when you purchase miles through Saturday, March 20, 2021.
+Specifically, the program is offering a tiered bonus on purchased miles, as follows:

 Qatar Airways ordinarily sells Privilege Club miles for 3.0 US cents each.
-This means that with a 50% discount, you can purchase Qatar Airways miles for just 1.5 cents each, which is quite a good cost.
+This means that with a 50% bonus, you can purchase Qatar Airways miles for 2.0 cents each, which is quite a good cost.

-There are a few other restrictions worth being aware of:
+There are a few other restrictions and details worth being aware of:

 - You can purchase up to 250,000 Qmiles per year (not including any bonuses)